 The Warwick Research with Kids Group (Wa.R.Ks Group) is a team of researchers who study children's language, communication, and social skills.
-The research group consists of three research labs: the Communication Development Lab, The Language Development Lab, and The Sense of Commitment Lab.
+The research group consists of these research labs: the Communication Development Lab and The Language Development Lab.
 These labs have pooled their resources together to create the Wa.R.Ks group.
 All of our members have obtained approval from the University’s Ethical Committee and all of our team members have cleared an enhanced DBS check.

 Our studies are designed to be great fun and are often based on games played together with another child, a puppet, or an adult experimenter.
 We also study how parents speak to young babies and if this helps them to learn language.
 An appointment with us is usually 1 hour or less.
 Siblings or other family members are more than welcome to come along to a session.
 We have babysitting facilities available if needed and we provide free parking on central campus for the duration of a study.